tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 pip install dvc
 ```

-> **Warning:** If you don't unload the Python Environment Module, the libraries won't be pip-installed in your virtual environment but in your user site directory!
+> **Warning:** If you don't unload the Python environment module, the libraries won't be pip-installed into your virtual environment but into your user site directory!

-Configure DVC remote if local configuration is needed for your remote:
+Configure DVC remote if local configuration is required for your remote:

 ```sh
 dvc remote modify --local myremote user 'yourusername'